neub/wr-nic/doc/wr-nic.md

 Here is a quick description of each block:

-* The `DIO core` allows configuration of each one of the 5 channels of the DIO mezzanine as input or output.
+* The `DIO core` (Wishbone slave peripheral) allows the configuration of each one of the five channels of the DIO mezzanine as input or output.
 For inputs, it provides an accurate time stamp (using time information from the WRPC, not shown in the diagram) and optionally a host (PCIe) interrupt via the IRQ Gen block.
 For outputs, it allows the user to schedule the generation of a pulse at a given future time, or to generate it immediately.
-* The `IRQ Gen` block receives one-tick-long pulses from other blocks and generates interrupt requests to the GN4124 core.
+* The `IRQ Gen` block (Wishbone slave peripheral) receives one-tick-long pulses from other blocks and generates interrupt requests to the GN4124 core.
 It also includes interrupt source and mask registers.
 * The `WB intercon` block ensures seamless interconnection of Wishbone masters and slaves using a crossbar topology.
-The `GN4124 core` is a bridge between the GN4124 PCIe interface chip and the internal Wishbone bus, allowing communication with the host and interrupts --> pipelined version!
+* The `GN4124 core` is a bridge between the GN4124 PCIe interface chip and the internal Wishbone bus, allowing communication with the host and interrupts (pipelined).
+It is a Wishbone master and therefore able to write system registers.
 * The `WRPC (White Rabbit PTP Core)` communicates with the outside world through the SFP socket in the SPEC, typically using fiber optics.
 It deals with the WR PTP using an internal LM32 CPU running a portable PTP stack.
 It forwards/receives non-PTP frames to/from the NIC block, using two pipelined Wishbone interfaces (master and slave for forwarding and receiving respectively).
 It also provides time information to other cores (not represented in the diagram), and time-tags for transmitted and received frames that can be read through Wishbone for diagnostics purposes.
-Future versions will include the PPSi library instead of the current PTP stack.
+The WR-NIC project uses the latest version including the PPSi library for PTPv2 protocol support.
 * The `NIC core` ensures communication between the host and the WRPC.
 More precisely, it interrupts the host and provides a descriptor that the host can use to fetch incoming frames.
 For outgoing frames, it receives a descriptor from the host, fetches the frame using PCIe via the GN4124 core and sends it to the WRPC using a pipelined Wishbone interface.
 * The `TxTSU module` collect timestamps with associated Ethernet frame identifiers and puts them in a shared FIFO (port identifier is also included although not required for the SPEC card because only one Ethernet port is available but it is included to provide a common descriptor with the switch data).
 A IRQ is triggered when FIFO is not empty so drivers could read TX timestamps and frame/port identifiers.
-* The `Etherbone core` allows remote configuration of device memory map with UDP/TCP network packets.
+* The `Etherbone core`  is an IP core developped by GSI.
+It allows remote configuration of device memory map with UDP/TCP network packets.
-* The `MUX module` re-direct packets from WRPC in order to its class.
-Class 7 is for NIC core and Class 5 for Etherbone core.
+* The `MUX module` is a multiplexer used to route packets from Endpoint to its destination core.
+Latter is different depending on the type of packet.
+Each packet is classified by one configurable packet processor located into WRPC.
+This core has a filter rule table and allows to define up to 8 different packet classes.
+For wr-nic project, three classes have been defined: Class 7 is for NIC core, Class 5 for Etherbone one and Class 0 for LM32.

-In the next sections we provide a little more information about `DIO core` and the `WRPC (White Rabbit PTP Core)` in order to understand better how the whole system works.
+In the next sections we provide a little more information about `DIO core` and the `WRPC (White Rabbit PTP Core)` in order to understand better how the complete system works.
 Finally, it is important to know that current HDL code contains commented code to activate on-chip logic analyzer circuitry for debugging based on Chipscope of Xilinx.
 Top file as well as different peripherals include the signals TRIG0 - TRIG3 to help on this purpose.
-Nevertheless, by default they are commented to avoid wasting unnecessary resources (in fact it could be required to reduce blockram utilization, for instance of NIC or wr_core module in order to use Chipscope on the project, otherwise design is overmapped).
+Nevertheless, by default they are commented to avoid wasting unnecessary resources (in fact it could be required to reduce blockram utilization, for instance of NIC or wr_core module in order to use Chipscope on the project, otherwise design could be overmapped).

 WRPC (White Rabbit PTP Core)
 ----------------------------